This course is not currently scheduled – stay tuned for future sessions!

-This free 4-hour online course introduces the Americans with Disabilities Act (ADA) design requirements and guidelines for public rights-of-way.
+This free 4-hour virtual training introduces the Americans with Disabilities Act (ADA) design requirements and guidelines for public rights-of-way.
 The course also discusses design challenges and options, based on engineering design guidelines, for engineers and designers.
 The course runs from 9-11 a.m. and 1-3 p.m.
 PT with a 2-hour break in between.

 Familiarity with the U.S. Access Board’s draft Proposed Guidelines for Pedestrian Facilities in the Public Right-of-Way is recommended, but not required, prior to attending this course.
 This publication may be downloaded at: http://www.access-board.gov/guidelines-and-standards/streets-sidewalks/public-rights-of-way/proposed-rights-of-way-guidelines.